1 Who I am – past Debian contributions

-French, 31 years old, Free Software user since 1997, Assistant professor (Maître de conférences) of Computer Science at Université de Lorraine where I have the chance to teach Free Software and Debian in the context of a system administration curriculum.
+Incumbent DPL.
+French, 32 years old, Free Software user since 1997, Assistant professor (Maître de conférences) of Computer Science at Université de Lorraine where I have the chance to teach Free Software and Debian in the context of a system administration curriculum.

 I started contributing to Debian in 2005.
-My main contributions are:
+My main contributions, before my election as Debian Project Leader in 2013, are:

 - Collaboration with Ubuntu.

 I worked on improving ways to manage divergence between Debian and Ubuntu, and to get Ubuntu improvements back into Debian.
 I contributed to a lot of softening in Debian/Ubuntu relations in the early years, to policies such as the listing of the Ubuntu changes in Ubuntu changelog entries, and added ways to get information about packages in Ubuntu with the Ubuntu box on the Packages Tracking System, and the Ubuntu column in DDPO. (read more: slides from a FOSDEM 2010 talk)

 I had been rebuilding all packages in Debian on a regular basis since 2006.
 As a result, I filed over 7000 “FTBFS” release-critical bugs.
 Yes, I do feel bad about it, but I try to think of it as detecting problems early, not only as delaying releases ;).
 The same infrastructure was also used to test major migrations or toolchain changes involving gcc, Clang, and Python. (more info: slides from FOSDEM 2007 talk, blog post about the more recent move to AWS)